Application performance management: Measuring application performance

+Measuring application performance causes overhead, that might also influence the user experience.
+The overhead can be reduced by several technical measures, including reducing the amount of monitored events and aggregation of data before serialization.

 Current issues

 Since the first half of 2013, APM has entered into a period of intense competition in technology and strategy with a multiplicity of vendors and viewpoints.
 This has caused an upheaval in the marketplace with vendors from unrelated backgrounds (including network monitoring, systems management, application instrumentation, and web performance monitoring) adopting messaging around APM.
 As a result, the term APM has become diluted and has evolved into a concept for managing application performance across many diverse computing platforms, rather than a single market.
 With so many vendors to choose from, selecting one can be a challenge.
 It is important to evaluate each carefully to ensure its capabilities meet your needs.

 Two challenges for implementing APM are (1) it can be difficult to instrument an application to monitor application performance, especially among components of an application, and (2) applications can be virtualized, which increases the variability of the measurements.
 To alleviate the first problem application service management (ASM) provides an application-centric approach, where business service performance visibility is a key objective.
 The second aspect present in distributed, virtual and cloud-based applications poses a unique challenge for application performance monitoring because most of the key system components are no longer hosted on a single machine.
 Each function is now likely to have been designed as an Internet service that runs on multiple virtualized systems.
 The applications themselves are very likely to be moving from one system to another to meet service-level objectives and deal with momentary outages.